We are a community for people, place and purpose under a shared roof in Norwich

 At the heart of Norwich Unity Hub is a membership model.
 All resident organisations are members, and anyone can join the wider Hub community for just £10 per month.
 Membership offers access to support with finding premises, discounted room hire, shared resources, networking and collaboration opportunities, promotion and visibility, and meaningful community engagement.
 We currently have 46 members and a waiting list for office space, demonstrating strong demand for what we provide.

-Norwich Unity Hub is a community for people, place and planet.
+Norwich Unity Hub is a community for people, place and purpose.
 By sharing space, we also share ideas, expertise, equipment and costs.
 We aim to protect and revive existing buildings and, where possible, retrofit them with sustainable features – creating shared spaces that work for the communities they serve.

 We are Norwich Unity Hub.